At Mai Po Marshes Nature Reserve you can enjoy impressive wildlife spectacles.

 While such dramas are unusual during my visits, I find this is a good area for seeing eagles.
 Especially imperial eagle, which is among the globally threatened species found at Mai Po each year.
 Often, one or two imperial eagles are perched atop a small tree – regal birds with golden-yellow hindnecks crowning their dark plumage, and powerful bills.
 When one takes flight, the ducks leap into the air, and swirl in flocks of hundreds before settling again, and watching.
 Without the benefit of surprise, the eagles shouldn’t catch healthy ducks – if they stay alert.

 Another pond, nearer the education centre, is a prime location for Hong Kong’s star bird: black-faced spoonbill.
 Closely related to herons and egrets, but with their flattened bills widening at the tip like long spoons, these spoonbills are unique to east Asia.
 It was only in the late 1980s that conservationists realised this species was in trouble, when a Hong Kong birdwatcher gathered records, and tallied a known world population of, at best, 288.
-Though numbers have since risen to around 1500, this is still a very rare species, dependent on wetlands like Deep Bay for its survival.
+Though numbers have since risen to around 1500 [over 6000 in early 2022], this is still a scarce species, dependent on wetlands like Deep Bay for its survival.

 Trails – and the Boardwalk